Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout

 However, we find that, \ifarxiv

 \else

 \fi

 Clearly, \eqref{bellman} and \eqref{margeq} are not guaranteed to coincide as the maximization and marginalization operations do not commute.
 This calculation has merely evaluated the value of the \emph{new} system under the policy developed for the \emph{old} system.
 Therefore, one possibility is to evaluate $V^{\pi}(s)$ for other policies $\pi$ and find one such that the principle of optimality holds.
-Solving for such a policy is difficult to do analytically, so another approach could be to evaluate several candidate policies and choose the best performing option.
 In practice, however, it is more reasonable to use the robust MDP formulation to automatically relate all possible realizations of the system.